clarklindev/react-swagfinger-components-classbased/README.md

 - SCSS
 - javascript / RegularExpressions

+## Assumptions

+- Login/logout is not required
+- c:\Users\clark\AppData\Roaming\npm\ is added to system path
+- npm install -g firebase-tools
+- user is logged-in to firebase for cloud functions (cmd: firebase login)
+- firebase init (has been called)
+- firebase deploy (functions have been deployed)

 ## Assignment Requirements

 Implement a web application where a user can manage an address book